hacmia/simp-ddb/README.md

 ## Other info
 * All ddb tables must have "key" and "sort" as the composite key.
 * All item attributes are inserted as strings into ddb by default, but, can be overwritten to store them as intended.
+* undefined or "undefined" is stored as an empty string.
+* null is stored as an empty string
 * Currently no other DynamoDB features are supported.

 # How to use SimpDDB